redox-os/website/content/news/this-month-250430.md

 - (system) bjorn3 fixed warnings in some system components
 - (relibc) Jeremy Soller fixed the ARM64 and RISC-V support
 - (relibc) Jeremy Soller fixed the dynamic linker support for multiple CPU architectures
+- (relibc) Anhad Singh fixed the non-x86 CPU support on the [TCB](https://en.wikipedia.org/wiki/Thread_control_block) of the dynamic linker
 - (relibc) bjorn3 added a workaround to fix an undefined behavior on ARM64
 - (relibc) bjorn3 did minor improvements to the efficiency and code quality of the `exec` implementation
 - (relibc) Josh Megnauth fixed a clobbering on the strptime() function following the musl and glibc behavior
+- (relibc) Josh Megnauth implemented the [err.h](https://man.freebsd.org/cgi/man.cgi?err) BSD extension to simplify error messages (also supported by glibc and musl)
+- (relibc) Josh Williams added partial POSIX signals tests
 - (net) 4lDO2 updated the DNS daemon (dnsd) to use the `redox-scheme` library
 - (redoxfs) bjorn3 fixed the RedoxFS tests
 - (redoxfs) bjorn3 did a code cleanup in RedoxFS
-- (orbital) 4lDO2 updated Orbital to use the `redox-scheme` library
 - (orbital) Dimitar Gjorgievski implemented GPU-based mouse cursor rendering in Orbital, improving VirtIO-GPU support
+- (orbital) bjorn3 updated Orbital to use the `redox-scheme` library
 - (orbital) bjorn3 fixed a correctness bug in Orbital
+- (orbital) bjorn3 fixed a bug where the cursor would be hidden behind OSDs when not using an hardware mouse cursor
 - (orbital) bjorn3 improved the VirtIO-GPU support in Orbital
-- (orbital) bjorn3 simplified the Orbital code
+- (orbital) bjorn3 simplified the code
 - (orbital) bjorn3 did a code cleanup on Orbital
 - (pkg) Josh Megnauth replaced the unmaintained `plain`, `error-chain` and `user_error` libraries with the `bytemuck`, `anyhow` and `thiserror` libraries on `pkgar` for better error reporting
 - (programs) Jeremy Soller fixed DevilutionX, FreeCiv, libicu and fontconfig recipes